 Brian and his wife Amanda are the parents to three little girls.
 He is a chiropractor at Frankfort Chiropractic Center East and enjoys playing fantasy sports, reading, and spending time with all of his girls.

 Frank works as an engineer with the Commonwealth of Kentucky.
 He and his wife, Vivian, have three sons.
 Indy, their very large dog, has his own car for transporting him around.

 Tony and his wife, Autumn currently live in Winchester with their three children: Hallee Kate, Haddon, and Harper.
 Tony has served churches in Kentucky and is a graduate of Southern Baptist Theological Seminary.

-Andy and his wife, Luanne, have two children: Kenedi and Grayson.
+Andy and his wife, Luanne, have three children: Kenedi, Grayson, and Safirah.
 When he’s not overseeing aspects of church and ministry development, counseling, or preparing a sermon, or spending time with his family, he enjoys watching UK and Cincinnati sports.